nvidia-kejones/notebook-analyzer/README.md

 - Ensure file has `.ipynb` extension
 - Verify file permissions

+**❌ GitLab URL format issues**
+- Ensure GitLab URLs use `/-/blob/` not `/blob/`
+- Self-hosted GitLab instances should work with proper authentication

 ## 🤝 Contributing

 This tool is designed to be extensible.
 Areas for contribution: